Hosts France beat All Blacks for perfect World Cup start

 France number eight Gregory Alldritt, speaking to ITV: "It was a massive game for our team today and I am proud to be French tonight.

 "The support was massive and it is just fantastic to get support like this.
-We are just looking forward to the next game, but we said if we lost today it is not the end of the World cup.
+We are just looking forward to the next game, but we said if we lost today it is not the end of the World Cup.

 "But we are not champion now so we just have to keep working and go step by step."